 Six Things to Avoid Saying to Your Georgia Insurance Company After an Accident

-To protect your legal rights, when you do contact your insurer to report the accident, what you say to them about it should be cautious and strategic.
-That means not saying certain the following.
+If you feel stressed or discombobulated after the accident, wait until you are calmer and clearer-headed before contacting your insurance company about the accident.
+Then, to protect your legal rights, when you do contact your insurer to report the accident, what you say to them about it should be cautious and strategic.
+That means not saying the following.

 1. “It Was My Fault”

-Do not straight up admit fault after a car accident—even if you feel you might have played a part.
+Do not straight up admit fault after a car accident, even if you feel you might have played a part.
 While this might feel disingenuous, it’s actually the best thing you can do to protect yourself.
-There may be extenuating circumstances you don’t yet know about, such as faulty vehicle parts of the fact that the other driver was texting and driving.
+In addition, there may be extenuating circumstances you don’t yet know about, such as faulty vehicle parts or the fact that the other driver was texting and driving.

-Don’t lie, of course, but don’t offer additional details before you have all the facts.
+Of course, don’t lie, but don’t offer additional details before you have all the facts.
 Give the details of the accident without any personal opinions or discussion of fault.
 The insurance companies are responsible for determining fault.

 Insurance companies are skilled in asking the “right” questions.
-They might express concern and ask how you are feeling.
+For example, they might express concern and ask how you are feeling.
 The polite automatic response for most people to this question is some version of, “I’m fine” or “I feel okay.”
 But the insurance company can use this simple phrase to claim you weren’t actually hurt in the accident and deny you compensation.

 3. “Sure, I’ll Give a Statement”

 The insurance company may ask if you’ll give a recorded statement about the accident.
-You have no obligation to do this—and it should be avoided until you’ve been able to speak with a lawyer.
+This is often a trick to get you to share more information than you should.
+You have no obligation to do this, and it should be avoided until you’ve been able to speak with a lawyer.

 5. “Here’s What I Think Happened”